ever-co/ever-opensaas/README.md

 # Open-Source OpenSaaS Platform

-Ever® OpenSaaS Platform™ is an Open-Source solution build with TypeScript that allows to quickly set up a full featured SaaS offering.
+Ever® OpenSaaS™ Platform is an Open-Source solution build with TypeScript that allows to quickly set up a full featured SaaS offering.

 It handles following aspects of modern SaaS solutions: